FeeSimple/deploy-contract/README.md

 ## Start the local nodeos

-It is needed to start a local nodeos that is connected to the remote testnet.
+It is required to start a local nodeos that is connected to the remote testnet.

 Please refer to this link:

 (https://github.com/FeeSimple/eos-tracker/tree/master/nodeos/client_node_connect_to_testnet)

 ## Contract deployment steps

-The local nodeos is supposed to listen at `http://138.197.194.220:8877`
+The local nodeos should listen at `http://138.197.194.220:8877`

 ### Start wallet manager "keosd"

 ```
-// Without the opt "--http-validate-host=false", it will never work in current version of EOS
+// Without the opt "--http-validate-host=false", it will never work in the current version of EOS
 keosd --http-server-address=127.0.0.1:6666 --http-validate-host=false &
 ```

-### Create wallet if not yet
+### Create wallet if not yet created

 `cleos wallet create`

-Remember to store the output password for later unlocking.
+Remember to store the output password for unlocking later.
 By default, wallet daemon is listenning at `http://localhost:6666`

-### Unlock the wallet if currently locked
+### Unlock the wallet if it is currently locked

 `cleos --wallet-url http://localhost:6666 wallet unlock`